Fourteen Years Ago.

 “That would be my grandmother.”
-The stranger responded, “I took her place as librarian after her passing.
+The stranger responded, “I took her place here after her passing.
 Have been for about half a decade now.
-My name’s Jeane.”
+Name’s Jeane.”

 “Nice to meet you, Jeane,” I said, casually placing my blade over my shoulder and turning to face her completely.
 “Do you know who I am?”

 “Besides a violent criminal who just attacked two members of the Royal Guard?” she replied, raising an eyebrow, “Yes, actually.
 You’re Michael Lockheart, and my grandmother told me you’d be back here one day to do something stupid.
 I thought she meant you’d hit on me, not literally hit the guards.”

 She had a little smirk on her face when she said this.
 I couldn’t help but chuckle.
 Don’t call it too soon.
 Had I bothered to come here before now, you’d be absolutely right.

 “Well, you aren’t too far off, though I gotta say you’re pretty unfazed by the fact that I just decimated two of your guards in about as many seconds.”

 “I can take care of myself.”
 She remarked, confidently.
 “But don’t worry.
 I honor my grandmother’s words, and I believe she said quite clearly that the Lockhearts would always be welcome here.”